Interviews for compliance investigations

 Under the Liquor Act, a reasonable excuse for a person to not answer a question is if the person could incriminate themselves by answering that question.

 Without reasonable excuse, failing to answer interview questions is an offence under the Liquor Act.
-The maximum penalty for this offence is 100 penalty units ($12,615 current as at 1 July 2017).
+The maximum penalty for this offence is $15,480 (100 penalty units).
+Penalties are current at 1 July.
+The values change each year on this date.

 Similar provisions appear in other Acts regulated by OLGR.